 Candidates can be accompanied by their English language teacher, or an English speaking teacher from their school.
 Parents, relatives, etc. who wish to accompany their children need to make their own travel and accommodation arrangements.

-The final round of the Olympiad will be held in Rome, Italy, from 29 to 30 September 2022.
+The final round of the Olympiad will be held in Rome, Italy, in October 2023.
 All candidates can be accompanied by their English language teacher, or an English speaking teacher from their school.

 Parents who wish to accompany their children need to make their own travel and accommodation arrangements as the hotels where the students are accommodated are booked exclusively for the Olympiad participants.